Western Education's EdD | Field of Applied Behaviour Analysis

 Dissertation in Practice

 The Dissertation in Practice (DiP) is the final milestone in the EdD program.
 In the EdD Applied Behaviour Analysis, the Dissertation in Practice is designed to enhance professional learning and to deepen understanding of practical issues in educational and professional settings.
-The DiP is a research project that aims to identify and solve a practical problem the students encountered at work with the goal to change the practice.
+The DiP is a scholarly project that aims to identify and solve a practical problem the students encountered at work with the goal to change the practice.

 EdD students engage in evaluating and assessing the broad implications of understanding and applying educational knowledge to particular educational contexts, and they engage in and reflect on the scholarship of the production, legitimation, and mobilization of knowledge.